 “Is he one of the Africa American gentlemen in the group behind us?”

-I stole a brief glance behind us.
+I stole a brief glance at them.
 There were less than 20 guests in the mansion, which would eventually be bursting at the seams with more than 800.
-Four were gathered in a group behind me.
+Four were gathered in the knot behind me.

 “No,” I said, drawing the word out again.
 “But there is someone back there you should know about.”